remogatto/goandroid/README.md

 ### Building and installing the example app ###

-If everything is set up correctly, you should be able to run `build.sh` in the goandroid root to build and copy `libgoandroid.so` to android/libs.
+If everything is set up correctly, you should be able to `cd hello-gl2` and run `build.sh` to build and copy `libgoandroid.so` to android/libs.
 Then, running `ant -f android/build.xml clean debug install` will build and install the final apk to the connected device.
 Running the app should display a simple color animated triangle that you can move around the screen with your finger.

 ### Go patches ###